-Wim Nauwelaerts is the managing partner of the firm's Brussels office and leads the Privacy and Cybersecurity team there.
-Wim advises companies on all aspects of EU and international data protection and privacy compliance, including data protection notifications, implementation of data security measures, compliance training, data transfer strategies, privacy implications of cross-border M&A transactions and representations before data protection authorities.
-Wim has been recognised by as a leading privacy practitioner by Chambers Global, Chambers Europe, The Legal 500 (Belgium), The International Who's Who of Technology Lawyers, and by Global Law Experts.
+Wim is a Belgian-qualified attorney who counsels clients on all aspects of EU and international data protection and privacy law.
+His work includes advising on the EU data protection reform and compliance requirements under the EU General Data Protection Regulation (GDPR), implementing data transfer strategies and assisting with EU-US Privacy Shield certifications, advising on privacy implications of cross-border M&A transactions and data security measures, representing clients before data protection authorities and reviewing privacy policies.
+He also conducts privacy and data protection impact assessments and compliance training.

+Wim is recognised as a leading privacy practitioner by Chambers Global, Chambers Europe, The Legal 500 (Belgium), The International Who's Who of Technology Lawyers, and by Global Law Experts.
 He has written and spoken widely on privacy-related topics, such as cloud computing, interest-based advertising, cross-border discovery and privacy compliance in pharmaceutical research.